Title | Approved on | Purpose |

 All finance transactions as noted in this policy are to be authorised by the noted authorised person prior to the transaction being undertaken. |

-Grievance Resolution Policy for Domestic Students | Friday, 7 August, 2020 |
+Grievance Resolution Policy - Students | Friday, 7 August, 2020 |

 MST is committed to ensuring that domestic students who have a concern about any Academic or non-academic aspect of our education operations have ready access to fair, just and effective grievance processes. |